-The bill proposes an artificial intelligence pilot program for Michigan state departments, but specific details require verification from the bill text.
+The bill proposes an AI pilot program for Michigan state departments, based on the official description, lacking full text confirmation.

 If you operate a state department in Michigan, you must comply with the AI pilot program requirements by January 1, 2027, or face potential penalties.